procitec/qt/qtwebengine/src/3rdparty/chromium/docs/security/compromised-renderers.md

   `network::mojom::URLLoaderFactoryParams` of such factories (such as `request_initiator_origin_lock`, `is_corb_enabled`, `disable_web_security` or
   `isolation_info`).
-  This also lets the CORB implementation in the NetworkService process prevent spoofing of `network::ResourceRequest::request_initiator` by using `network::GetTrustworthyInitiator` for comparison with the trustworthy `request_initiator_origin_lock`.

 **Known gaps in protection**:
 - Content types for which CORB does not apply